 “Rights are there so that children and young people can lead safe and happy lives, and that doesn’t stop being true in difficult times.
 Human rights are something that shouldn’t change in a crisis, and that’s especially true for the more vulnerable people in our society.”

-Your right to education
+Your right to education and support

 Your right to be listened to and involved in decisions